ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: faq}

 Yes.
 If you selected BYOL for a specific VMware component when you create a cluster, you have the following options:
-* Enter a new BYOL key
+* Enter a new BYOL key.
-* Continue to use an existing BYOL key
+* Continue to use an existing BYOL key.
 * Purchase IBM-provided licensing for that cluster.

 Currently, only VMware vSphere Enterprise and VMware vSAN can be licensed per cluster.

+You cannot mix and match BYOL and IBM-provided licensing for any VMware component within a cluster.
+{:note}

 ## Can you use BYOL when you create a cluster?
 {: #faq_byol-cluster}